 Ms. Bonato has served on the Executive Committee of the Real Property Law Section of the State Bar of California and participated in the education of attorneys throughout the state in common interest development legal concepts.

 In 2010, Ms. Bonato was publicly elected to the board of directors of the Pleasant Hill Recreation & Park District, a special district / local government agency serving the recreational, park and open space needs of 40,000 residents in her community.
-She was re-elected in November 2014 and has twice chaired the District board.
+She was re-elected in November 2014 and November 2018 and currently chairs the District board for the third time.
 She is very familiar with the workings of local government, including working with clients whose issues require interfacing with local planning departments and legal staff.

 Ms. Bonato received her Juris Doctor in December 1998 from John F. Kennedy University School of Law in Walnut Creek and her Bachelor of Arts degree in English in 1970 from the University of San Francisco.